 February and sometimes into March it is all go with grape harvest and wines fermenting.
 A busy time.

 Yep, you guessed it back to the To-do list in the spare moments, often a building restoration project!

 Pruning commences, a cold finger numbing experience and any excuse on a rainy day like vineyard repairs or dropping foliage wires is a welcome break!

-The wines are slowly maturing in oak.
+The wines are sleeping and slowly maturing in oak.

 Cellar Door Maintenance, Building projects, Vineyard maintenance..
 The tasks- to- do list keeps getting longer!